Mark of Cornwall: Legend

 In most versions of the story of Tristan and Iseult, King Mark of Cornwall is Tristan's uncle.
 His sister is Tristan's mother, Blancheflor (also known as Elizabeth or Isabelle).
 In some later versions he is related to Tristan's father, Meliadus.
+Peter Bartrum noted "In the older versions of the Tristan legend Mark was a sympathetic character and behaved honourably in spite of much frustration."